 ISBER will verify all Principal Investigator(s) eligibility; the correct use of institutional identifiers; appropriate cost-share commitments as needed; and collect and validate all documentation for subcontractors and/or consultants.

-ISBER staff will act as a liaison between the UCSB Office of Research and principal investigator(s).
+ISBER staff will act as a liaison between the UCSB Office of Research and principal investigator.

-To coordinate the campus review of proposal and facilitate signature from campus Sponsored Projects Officer(s).
+ISBER will coordinate the review of the proposal and facilitate signature from the campus Sponsored Projects Officer.

-After endorsement by appropriate UCSB officials, ensure that the appropriate number of copies are forwarded to the funding agency for review or submit online on behalf of UC Regents.
+After endorsement by appropriate UCSB officials, ISBER will ensure that the appropriate number of copies are forwarded to the funding agency for review or submit online on behalf of UC Regents.